hueristiq/hq-go-retrier/README.md

 * `WithMinDelay(time.Duration)`: Sets the minimum delay between retries.
 * `WithMaxDelay(time.Duration)`: Sets the maximum delay between retries.
 * `WithBackoff(backoff.Backoff)`: Sets the backoff strategy to be used.
+* `WithNotifier(notifier)`: Sets a callback function that gets triggered on each retry attempt, providing feedback on errors and backoff.

 ## Contributing